-- " Solves the significant conflicts that currently exist at the 16th Street at-grade intersection and the 7th/Mission Bay Drive at-grade intersection.
-This alignment unites Mission Bay with the City, removes the barrier of the Caltrain line as well as the anticipated 20+ minute closures of these two essential intersections during the peak hour, avoids a long, deep trenching of streets to maintain east/west connections and maintains access and mobility for critical life-saving services. - " Provides for opportunity to reknit over 1 mile of the city east/west.
-This creates at least six additional east/west street connections with the removal of surface rail north of 22nd Street. - " Provides the opportunity to increase access north/south with up to two additional north/south street connections with the removal of the 4th/King railyard - " Maximizes the public investment in the Salesforce Transit Center (SFTC), by ensuring that all Caltrain and highspeed rail trains utilize the SFTC as the terminal station. - " Creates the opportunity to improve the design of the 22nd Street Caltrain Station.
-It allows for further study of a potentially more accessible station location so as to achieve improved performance for both Caltrain and San Francisco. - " Provides for potential underground expansion of the 4th/Townsend station to allow for additional storage opportunities for Caltrain and relieving the continued need for the surface 4th/King railyard. - " Minimizes the need for additional environmental work that would need to be completed to only the portion from 7th/Townsend south. - " Maximizes flexibility during construction and improves opportunities for future rail expansion.
-This is achieved through the options for phasing the project (DTX first, Pennsylvania Avenue extension opening quickly after). - " Minimizes any duplicative efforts or throw-away money on projects in the area. - " Provides the opportunity to connect conventional rail (Caltrain and HSR) from San Francisco Oakland via the east side of the SFTC through a future additional Transbay Crossing. - " Maximizes the potential land for available development and public benefit opportunities at 4th/King Railyard. - " Provides maximal public benefit for the amount of cost and time required to realize the project.
+- " Provides the opportunity to re-knit over one mile of the city with up to six additional east/west street connections across existing surface rail. - " Provides the opportunity to increase access north/ south with up to two additional north/south street connections with the removal of the 4th/King surface railyard. - " Maximizes the public investment in the Salesforce Transit Center (SFTC), by ensuring that all Caltrain and High Speed Rail trains utilize the SFTC as the terminal station. - " Creates the opportunity to improve the design of the 22nd Street Caltrain station.
+It allows for further study of a potentially more accessible station location so as to achieve improved performance for both Caltrain and San Francisco.

-Preliminary estimates of probable costs & estimated timing of the three Rail alignment options is as follows:
+- " Provides for potential underground expansion of the 4th/Townsend station to allow for additional storage opportunities for Caltrain and relieving the continued need for the 4th/King surface railyard. - " Minimizes the need for additional environmental work that would need to be completed to only the portion from 7th/Townsend south. - " Maximizes flexibility during construction and improves opportunities for future rail expansion.
+This is achieved through the options for phasing the project (DTX first, Pennsylvania Avenue extension opening quickly after). - " Minimizes any duplicative efforts or throw-away money on projects in the area. - " Provides the opportunity to connect conventional rail (Caltrain and HSR) from San Francisco to Oakland/ Alameda via the east side of the SFTC through a future additional Transbay Crossing. - " Maximizes the potential land for available development and public benefit opportunities at the 4th/King surface railyard. - " Provides maximum public benefit for the amount of cost and time required to realize the project.

-ALIGNMENT OPTION COST EXPECTED COMPLETION DATE2 Future with Surface Rail: DTX + Trenched Streets \$ 5.1 Billion 2026 Pennsylvania Avenue: DTX + Extended Tunnel \$ 6.0 Billion 1 2027 Mission Bay: Modified DTX + 3 rd Street Tunnel \$ 9.3 Billion 1 2031
+Preliminary estimates of probable costs & estimated timing of the three rail alignment options is as follows:

-^{1.} Includes costs of construction and moving railyard, as well as value capture and impact costs associated with each alignment.
+ALIGNMENT OPTION COST EXPECTED COMPLETION DATE 2 Future with Surface Rail: DTX + Trenched Streets \$ 5.1 Billion 2026 Pennsylvania Avenue: DTX + Extended Tunnel \$ 6.0 Billion 1 2027 Mission Bay: Modified DTX + 3 rd Street Tunnel \$ 9.3 Billion 1 2031

-^{2.} Date for completion based on if all money were available on January 1, 2017
+- Includes costs of construction and moving railyard, as well as value capture and impact costs associated with each alignment. - 2.
+Date for completion based on if all money were available on January 1, 2017